patkruk/Laravel-Cached-Settings/README.md

 CachedSettings::set('datetime_format', 'Y-m-d H-i-s');
 ```

-You can "dot" notation to imitate a multi-dimensional array:
+You can use "dot" notation to imitate a multi-dimensional array:

 ```php
 CachedSettings::set('email.admin', 'admin@example.com');